Updated June 19

 Leave your bag and other items at the back of your court against the fence.

 If you bring a folding chair, leave it at your end of the court.

 Bring your own tennis balls that are clearly marked.
-You should play with two sets and avoid touching the other player’s tennis balls with your hands.
+You should play with two sets (four sets in the case of doubles) and avoid touching the other player’s tennis balls with your hands.
 You can use your racquet and feet to pick up and pass the tennis balls that belong to the other player.

 If you consider changing ends, rotate clockwise to avoid passing each other.